bcc-code/bcc-design-documentation/docs/vue-components/README.md

 # Vue components

 ::: warning MOVED
-This documentation has been moved to the [components documentation](../components/vue-components.md).
+This documentation has been moved to the [design library documentation](../design-library/README.md).
 :::